Wrdlbrnft/StreamCompat/README.md

 * `collect`: To collect elements into a container.
 * `toArray`: to collect elements into an array.

-As well as many other useful operations like `limit`, `count` etc. Anyone who already knows the Stream API from Java is going to have no problem to get started with StreamCompat, but there are a few differences and optimizations for mobile devices which means that some things are going to work a little bit differently.
+As well as many other useful operations like `limit`, `skip`, `count` etc. Anyone who already knows the Stream API from Java is going to have no problem to get started with StreamCompat, but there are a few differences and optimizations for mobile devices which means that some things are going to work a little bit differently.
 Notable differences are:

 * Parallel streaming is not supported.
 Streams will only be evaluated serially and in the order of the source collection.
 * StreamCompat by default only uses Android specific memory efficient collections internally.